marcingminski/ar-data-editor/README.md

 ## What does AR DATA EDITOR allow me to do?
 ----------

-- Load, edit and save your receiver’s memory channel data.
+- Load, edit and save your receiver's memory channel data.
 - Create new frequency databases
 - File format conversion between AR-DV1 and AR-DV10.
 In other words, a frequency database of one receiver can be opened and saved into a format the other receiver can understand.
+- **Import channels from Radio Reference UK exports** - Select specific channels from a complete memory export (e.g., from https://radioreferenceuk.co.uk/) and import them into a specific bank in your current file.

 #### For more information, please refer to *help.html* .